cylee0815/Arrano_Summer_Internship_Task/README.md

 ## SQL Queries

-In this part, we we will first see the Entity Relationship (ER) Diagram of the database.
-Then, we will first see how SQL query query_for_3_questions.sql could answer the questions in the instruction.
+In this part, we will first see the Entity Relationship (ER) Diagram of the database.
+Then, we will see how SQL query query_for_3_questions.sql could answer the questions in the instruction.

 ### ER Diagram